KurtVelasco/Video_2_ASCII/README.md

 ## Things to Know before using

+This is old project that I tried to make a year go and only now im able to atleast make it funcitonal

 I haven't gone much testing after making this program, and it's still bare-bones atm (some crashes and features)

 In this scenario I only tested MP4 files for the actual video converition and WEBM for music files